jakubvalenta/covid-chance/README.md

 Configure this step by putting human-readable RSS/Atom feed names and URLs into the object `feeds` of the configuration file.

-Optionally, you can define a timeout in seconds for the download of one feed using the `download_feeds.timeout` property.
+Optionally, you can specify a timeout in seconds for the download of one feed using the `download_feeds.timeout` property.

 Example: